Jump to content

 Additionally, if we want the receiver to give us some time to respond we simply respond to their question with standby.

-If we have to stop the transmission but our message isn’t over, we simply end the transmission with brake.
+If we have to stop the transmission but our message isn’t over, we simply end the transmission with break.
 And then continue after a short period of time.
 This call can also be used to clearly change the receiver of the communication.
-Additionally if we have something very important to say and want to make sure the radio chatter stops, we simply start our message with brake, brake, brake and everyone knows to stop talking and listen to the message.
+Additionally if we have something very important to say and want to make sure the radio chatter stops, we simply start our message with break, break, break and everyone knows to stop talking and listen to the message.

 The radio discipline described is obviously for the purpose of mil-sim gaming whereas IRL it might sound similar, it is often way more structured.